emo3/gitlabh/README.md

 ## 🧠 Notes

 * `minimal-values.yaml` is required before installation
-* HTTPS port may change between restarts
-* Accept TLS warnings in your browser
-* `gitlab-runner` is disabled for simplicity
+* `gitlab-runner` is disabled for simplicity, because Self-signed certificates were generated that do not work with gitlab-runner.
 * This setup is for local testing only — not production

 ---